palmerr23/Teensy8x8AudioBoard/readme.md

 # Teensy Audio TLV320AIC3104 8x8 CODEC Board

+### Dicussions have been enabled for queries or suggestions about this hardware and software.

 The Board comprises four TLV320AIC3104 stereo CODECs and a PCA9546 I2C multiplexer to allow individual CODECs to be programmed.
 Audio data transfer is via TDM using the standard Teensy 4.x pin allocations.
 Pin 22 is used for reset.

 These CODECs can be programmed to offset their read/write slots to anywhere in a 256 slot TDM cycle and put the DO line in a Hi-Z state when not transmitting.